caoccao/Javet/docs/development/build.rst

 ======================= ======= ==================================================================================================================================
 Feature                 Flag    Description
 ======================= ======= ==================================================================================================================================
-Custom libcxx           Off     The official release doesn't support custom libcxx.
+Custom libcxx           On/Off  The official release supports custom libcxx in some cases.
 Debug                   Off     The official release is a **release** build.
 External Startup Data   Off     The official release doesn't support external startup data. i18n                    On/Off  The official release supports both non-i18n and i18n.